Undergraduate Academic Policies

 The College considers a minimum of 12 credits to be a semester equivalent.
 Because the College does not generally transfer the value of letter grades, students who transfer credits from another institution will be placed on the Standards of Academic Progress chart below according to the semester that corresponds to their accepted number of transfer credits.
 At the end of the transfer student's first semester, if the minimum cumulative GPA is not met, the student is placed on academic probation and must meet the required standard at the end of their second semester to remain in good academic standing.

-Students who transfer in less than 12 credits must achieve the required GPA at the end of their first semester at the College.
+Students who transfer in fewer than 12 credits must achieve the required GPA at the end of their first semester at the College.

 Standards of Academic Progress